watson-research-lab/SpectraVue/README.md

 # SpectraVue
-An open-source application for wearable device spectroscopy research visualization and analysis.
+An open-source application for wearable spectroscopy research visualization and analysis.